EN Banner

 Wild and hidden hot springs

-Seljavallalaug, the oldest man-made swimming pool in Iceland
+Seljavallalaug, the oldest artificial swimming pool in Iceland

 Although it is viral on Instagram, the paradox is that Seljavallalaug is one of the secret places on the South Coast of Iceland.
 And I am saying this because of its hidden position in the mountains, on a geothermal valley.

-Seljavallalaug is not only an oasis of relaxation hidden in the mountains, but it is the oldest artificial swimming pool in Iceland.
+Seljavallalaug is not only an oasis of relaxation hidden in the mountains but also the oldest artificial swimming pool in Iceland.

 It was built in 1923 for Icelandic kids to learn to swim.
-The pool has a width of 10 meters and is 25 meters in length.
+The pool has a width of 10 meters and is 25 meters long.

 The swimming pool lay at the feet of Eyjafjallajökull glacier and suffered some changes when the volcano under the glacier erupted in 2010.
-The swimming pool was covered in volcanic ash and was unavailable for use until the following summer.
+The swimming pool was covered in volcanic ash and unavailable until the following summer.

 Photo by Stefan Stefancik

 Seljavallalaug is a “wild” swimming pool, meaning there is no entrance fee or other facilities except a small changing room.
-Keep in mind that you enter the pool at your own risk; if something happens, there is no one to assist you.
+Remember that you enter the pool at your own risk; no one will assist you if something happens.

 You have to be careful because the algae on the bottom of the pool can be slippery.
-The pool is cleaned only once per year, so if you know you have severe allergies to different bacteria, do not enter the pool.
+The pool is cleaned once yearly, so if you have severe allergies to different bacteria, do not enter the pool.

 Photo by Ross Hughes